Pakistan's former President Zardari arrested for money laundering | DW | 10.06.2019

 Former President Asif Ali Zardari has been arrested in connection with a high-profile money laundering case.
-Zardari's opposition party, the Pakistan People's Party, said the arrest was politically motivated.
+Zardari's opposition Pakistan People's Party said the arrest was politically motivated.

 Pakistan's anti-graft body, the National Accountability Bureau (NAB), arrested former President Asif Ali Zardari at his home in Islamabad on Monday in connection with a high-profile money laundering case that saw hundreds of millions of dollars siphoned out of the country.

 Zardari and his sister are facing allegations of operating fake bank accounts for money laundering.
-Both deny these charges against them, and instead accuse the government of President Imran Khan of "political victimization," as Shazia Marri, a lawmaker from Zardari's party, put it.
+Both deny these charges against them, and instead accuse the government of Prime Minister Imran Khan of "political victimization," as Shazia Marri, a lawmaker from Zardari's party, put it.

 Pakistan's anti-graft body has arrested several politicians and businessmen on corruption charges since Khan took office last year.